-While yes, you can make a pretty penny in profits during the first few years of your business’ operation this phase is simply a stepping stone to becoming truly successful in real estate.
-The real success will come after a few years of work.
+While yes, you can make a pretty penny in profits during the first few years of your business operation, this phase is simply a stepping stone to becoming truly successful in real estate.
+Real success will come after a few years of work.

 If you have just jumped into real estate, you need to understand that you are now basically a business owner.
 With a normal job, one is able to clock in and clock out at the end of the day.
 However, being a real estate agent is like running your own business.
 It requires lots of attention throughout the day.
 Typically you will be your own boss, and you will need to focus on what a business needs to survive.

 So what does your business need in order to keep operating effectively?